pytorch/pytorch/functorch/README.md

 In the end state, we'd like to upstream this into PyTorch once we iron out the design details.
-To figure out the details, we need your help -- please send us your use cases by starting a conversation in the issue tracker or try out the prototype.
+To figure out the details, we need your help -- please send us your use cases by starting a conversation in the issue tracker or trying our project out.

 ## License
 Functorch has a BSD-style license, as found in the [LICENSE](LICENSE) file.